hyperledger-labs/fabric-channeled-add-ons-gen/README.md

    developer mode and then click load unpacked and select the `/build` folder of the extension.

+   #### _#TODO:_ Add cookie to the extension so that the user does not have to log in again.
+Drop cookie at the end of browser session.

 7. Use the given credentials.

    The private keys for the users created on startup are printed on the application logs.
    Copy them and use them with the extension.